 Immigration judge says trial workloads and resource constraints are 'a problem'

-In the days before last week's end of the pandemic-era policy known as Title 42, 10,000 people were crossing the southern border into the U.S. per day.
+In the days before last week's end of the pandemic-era policy known as Title 42, around 10,000 people were crossing the southern border into the U.S. per day.
 That number had dropped nearly 50% by the weekend.
-But millions of cases involving asylum-seekers are still pending.
+But millions of cases involving asylum seekers are pending.

 Mimi Tsankov, president of the National Association of Immigration Judges, tells Morning Edition that although the Biden Administration pledges to hire more judges, "it will always be a problem trying to meet 2.1 million cases."

-"If you do the math on that, even with the, I think, 700 judges that we have now or so, that's 3,500 cases per judge," Tsankov says.
+"If you do the math on that, even with the, I think, 700 judges that we have now or so, that's 3500 cases per judge," Tsankov explains.
 "That's assuming we didn't even get any new cases coming through the door, which, as we know, will not be the case.
 So it's a problem."

-The U.S. now reverts back to rules that include expedited removals and a new requirement for migrants to seek asylum in a nation they cross through before applying to enter the U.S. Even so, Tsankov tells A Martinez, immigration courts don't have enough resources to handle the existing workload.
+With the U.S. reverting back to rules including expedited removals and a new mandate that migrants must seek asylum in a nation they pass through before applying to enter the U.S., Tsankov tells NPR's A Martinez that immigration courts are still lacking the resources required to manage the current caseload.

-"I think that the challenge is we don't have sufficient staff and electronic data systems to help us to manage the load," Tsankov says.
-"There are chronic staffing shortages at many of the courts around the country.
-And Congress, when they said okay, here's your funding to hire new judges, they said when you do so, you've got to hire the judge teams.
-And that means all of the support personnel."

 This interview has been lightly edited for length and clarity.